phamcongthuy/challenge/_connect/children-now.md

-   â€¢ Infographics highlighting key data and statistics on the need for strong supports for early brain development and social emotional development;
+   * Infographics highlighting key data and statistics on the need for strong supports for early brain development and social emotional development;

-   â€¢ Video blog posts on early brain development and social emotional development for young children;
+   * Video blog posts on early brain development and social emotional development for young children;

-   â€¢ Shareable memes and photos with data points highlighting the need for better supports for infants and toddlers;
+   * Shareable memes and photos with data points highlighting the need for better supports for infants and toddlers;

-   â€¢ Links to partners’ and researchers’ reports and materials that highlight infant and toddler issues; and
+   * Links to partners’ and researchers’ reports and materials that highlight infant and toddler issues; and

-   â€¢ Social media posts targeted at key state and LA County candidates of the 2018 election.
+   * Social media posts targeted at key state and LA County candidates of the 2018 election.